-Why do I have to wear a medical mask in public transport?
 Wearing mouth and nose covers has proven to be a particularly effective measure in the pandemic.
-Especially against the background of possible particularly contagious mutations, the federal and state governments point out that medical masks (i.e. so-called surgical masks or masks of the KN95 / N95 or FFP2 standards) have a higher protective effect than everyday masks, which are not standardized with regard to their effect subject.
-Wearing a medical mask when using local public transport and when visiting shops will therefore be mandatory in the future.
+Especially against the background of possible particularly contagious mutations, the federal and state governments point out that FFP2 masks have a higher protective effect than simple surgical masks or everyday masks.
+Wearing an FFP2 mask when using local public transport is therefore mandatory from an incidence of 100.
 In this way, you can protect yourself and others more effectively against infection and make an important contribution against the spread of particularly contagious mutations of the coronavirus.
-For more information see Corona-Verordnung.

-Are there any exceptions to the obligation to wear a medical mask?
+Are there any exceptions to the obligation to wear a FFP2 mask?
 Children under 6 years of age do not have to wear a mouth and nose cover.
 The same applies to people who have been released from the obligation to wear a mouth and nose cover, as evidenced by a medical certificate.
 The certificate must be presented at the request of the transport company staff.
-Children up to and including 14 years of age can continue to wear everyday masks.

-Where should a medical mask be worn?
+Where should a FFP2 mask be worn?
 In all buses and trains, in train stations, at stops and on platforms.

 Passengers are asked to distribute themselves evenly in the vehicle and at stops and not to jostle.

 The distance regulation of 1.5 meters defined in the state's Corona regulation for public space does not apply in public transport.
-In return, you are required to wear a medical mask (OP/FFP2 mask).
+In return, you are required to wear a FFP2 mask.